-It was also noted that a man who fails to pay bride price is often looked at as inferior and in case of tragedy, to such a man in the form of death of his wife, he would be required to first pay bride price before being allowed to bury his wife.
-The same report noted that bride price has left many men unmarried because they can’t afford it which makes the having of children impossible for them.
+It was also noted that a man who fails to pay the bride price is often looked at as inferior.
+And in case of tragedy, to such a man in the form of death of his wife, he would be required to first pay bride price before being allowed to bury his wife.
+The same report noted that the bride price has left many men unmarried.
+It is because they can’t afford it which makes the having of children impossible for them.

-Many women may also fail to return to their homes even under improper treatment from the husband because bride price was paid while others fear that their parents may not be able to refund the bride price they were given thus occurrence and continuation of domestic violence.
+Many women may also fail to return to their homes even under improper treatment from the husband.
+It is because the bride price was paid while others fear that their parents may not be able to refund the bride price.
+They were given thus occurrence and continuation of domestic violence.

-In the same report, interviewees shared real life experiences of bride price.
-Some couples revealed that they have been pursued by the bride’s family for failure to pay bride price while many women have been inherited after their husband’s death and some brides families requested for the return bride price after the death of the wife.
-Widow inheritance and victimisation of infertile women were among the many experiences shared.
+In the same report, interviewees shared real-life experiences of bride price.
+Some couples revealed that they have been pursued by the bride’s family for failure to pay the bride’s price.
+While many women have been inherited their husband’s death and some bride’s families requested the return bride price after the death of the wife.
+Widow inheritance and victimization of infertile women were among the many experiences shared.

-On the positive side, it was noted that bride price has stabilised and resulted into loving relationships between the two families.
+On the positive side, it was noted that the bride price has stabilized.
+And also resulted in loving relationships between the two families.
 The report also looked at the connection between bride price and HIV.
-It found out that women or young girls who are forced to get married for wealth accumulation by their parents maybe presented to men who are already infected since their goal(parents) is just to get wealth.
-It also noted that wife inheritance as well has accelerated the spread of the disease especially where bride price was paid.
+It found out that women or young girls who are forced to get married for wealth accumulation by their parents may be presented to men who are already infected since their goal(parents) is just to get wealth.
+It also noted that wife inheritance as well has accelerated the spread of the disease.
+This is especially where the bride price was paid.

 Also looked at was the connection between bride price and domestic violence.
 The result revealed that 99 percent of the interviewees had experienced domestic violence, mostly widowed women.